STAT545-UBC-hw-2019-20/stat545-hw-armetcal/README.md

 ### Introduction to Repo
 This [repository](https://github.com/STAT545-UBC-hw-2019-20/stat545-hw-armetcal) contains all the homework files for **Avril Metcalfe-Roach** (*username: armetcal*) for STAT 545.
-Each folder represents a separate assignment.
+Each folder (ex. "hw01") contains all the output files for the given assignment.

 ### About Me
 Here are some fun facts about me arranged into a table, because who doesn't love organized data?